THE POGUES' Fairytale Of New York has been named Britain's favourite Christmas song according to a recent poll.

-Last month, the BBC announced it would be playing an edited version of the song, without the 'offensive' lyrics on Radio 1 this Christmas - which includes the words 'f****t' and 'sl*t" - to avoid upsetting its traditionally younger audience, while the original version would still be played on Radio 2.
+The BBC announced it would be playing an edited version of the song, without the 'offensive' lyrics on Radio 1 this Christmas - which includes the words 'f****t' and 'sl*t" - to avoid upsetting its traditionally younger audience, while the original version would still be played on Radio 2.

 In the edited version, MacColl replaces the word 'f****t' with haggard, while the word 'sl*t' is muted.